tdjastrzebski/Vincenty-Excel/README.md

 Calculates PL-2000 X coordinate based on geodesic latitude, longitude and target meridian.
 + `To2000Y(lat As Double, lon As Double, meridian As Integer) As Double`
 Calculates PL-2000 Y coordinate based on geodesic latitude, longitude and target meridian.

-> Note: Most function parameters are 64-bit high precision.
-In VBA `Double` data type is 64-bit floating-point number, regardless of whether 32 or 64 bit Excel edition is used.

 ## Source code
 Excel workbooks contain unprotected source code.
 In addition, for better change tracking, source code has been placed separately in [Vincenty.bas](Vincenty.bas) file.
 This file is all what is required to add implemented functions to any other Excel workbook.